 July 2012.
 Templot is both brilliant, and frustrating in equal measure, especially if you’re used to ordinary CAD software.
 It takes a while to get used to the way in which the software generates track templates based on defined parameters, which can then be edited and saved.
 Creating a series of templates, and joining them together creates the final track plan.
 The best advice I got when I started, was to understand how pegs and notches work (they are the means by which adjacent templates can be seamlessly joined together).
 Excellent advice which got me up and running.

-I’ve decided to use interlaced sleepering for the turnouts which was a feature of the Brighton, although the photos I have of Plumpton don’t give a clear indication of whether it was used here or not.
+I’ve decided to use interlaced sleepering for the turnouts which was a feature of the Brighton, although the photos I have of Plumpton don’t give a clear indication of whether it was used here or not, apart from one turnout in the goods yard.
 Learning how to move sleepers around, and create new ones in Templot has been a bit time consuming, but Templot is very flexible and once you get the hang of it, it’s quite straightforward, if a little long-winded.
 Also the Brighton typically used short check rails of four sleepers rather than five – something else Templot can happily cope with.

-Plumpton has a rather curious dis-used third platform on the up side (the race-course side), which is separate from the normal platform (there is a Southern Railways era footbridge which crosses the line between the two platforms).
+Plumpton has a rather curious dis-used third platform on the up side (the race-course side), which is separate from the normal platform (there is an ugly Southern Railways era footbridge which crosses the line between the two platforms, and which replaced a public footpath board crossing).
 There is no equivalent platform on the down-side, and I can’t see how this platform could have been used for passenger traffic.
 I wonder therefore whether this extra platform was used to load and unload horses for the race-course, to keep them separate from passenger traffic?
 This platform didn’t exist in LBSCR days, but I think the addition of an up-bay for horseboxes would add a bit of operational interest, and is certainly feasible within the space on the base-boards.

 A few miles west of Plumpton, close to Keymer junction is the Keymer Brick and Tile works, which had its own standard gauge railway, and also a connection to the main line.
 With a bit of modeller’s licence, brick making in Plumpton could conceivably have grown in size and stature to become ‘Plumpton Brick and Tile Works’, needing a connection to the main line…………

-With these two additions I think I now have a final track plan (left), with the additional up bay (bottom of the drawing) and the siding to the brickworks leading onto the headshunt.
+With these two additions I think I now have a final track plan (left), with the additional up bay (bottom of the drawing) and the siding to the brickworks leading onto the headshunt at the far left.

 My idea for this layout is to make as much as possible (track, buildings, signals etc) before starting on the baseboards.
 I’m hoping that this will make the final assembly of the layout seem fairly quick, but we shall see.